 If a person is physically addicted to a drug, this means that he or she has developed a tolerance to it.
 It also means that the body has become physically dependent on the drug.
 People who are physically addicted to a drug will become ill if he or she suddenly stops using the drug.

 Some people may also have convulsions.
 Certain substances, such as alcohol, are likely to cause life-threatening withdrawal symptoms.
 How long a person has been using the drug also affects how intense the withdrawal symptoms are.
-The longer a person has been using the drug, the more intense the symptoms will be.
+The longer a person has been using the drug, the more severe the symptoms will be.

 It is important to note that people can also become addicted to relatively harmless substances, such as caffeine.
-A person does not have to stop using a drug completely to experience withdrawal symptoms.
+A person does not have to stop using a drug entirely to experience withdrawal symptoms.
 A person may experience withdrawal symptoms even if he or she only decreases the dosage.

 What Is a Psychological Addiction?